Florida FAST test for homeschoolers (2026–27): what you need to know

 The Florida FAST Test is a statewide standardized assessment for public school students, covering grades PreK-10 in English Language Arts and 3-8 in Mathematics.
-It replaced the previous testing system and aligns with Florida's B.E.S.T. standards.
-Evaluations administered three times a year provide timely insights into student progress.
+It replaced Florida's previous FSA testing system and aligns with Florida's B.E.S.T. standards.
+Evaluations administered three times a year (called Progress Monitoring 1, 2, and 3) provide timely insights into student progress throughout the school year.

 Do homeschoolers in Florida need to take the FAST test?